JezSw/nekRSDoc/source/user_guide/compiling.rst

 ===============

-This page describes how to build nekRS in a general sense, as well as providing specific instructions for some of the more common HPC systems used by the nekRS development team.
+This page describes how to build nekRS in a general sense, as well as providing guidelines for some of the common HPC enviornments which might get used.

 First, clone the repository from `github <https://github.com/Nek5000/nekRS>`__.
 Next, set the ``NEKRS_HOME`` environment variable to a location in your file